Foreigner Jobs

 • Student assistance: Assisting students with their academic aspirations and those with unique learning needs.

-• Classroom Management: Assists in the preservation of classroom space and the establishment of an optimal learning environment.
+• Classroom management: assists in the preservation of classroom space and the establishment of an optimal learning environment.

 • Administrative Responsibilities: Conduct administrative responsibilities, such as organizing learning resources, grading assignments, and creating prepared evaluations.